svndco/deckpilot/OSC_COMMANDS.md

-# Deck Pilot - OSC Command Reference
+# DeckPilot - OSC Command Reference

 ## Overview

-Deck Pilot uses OSC (Open Sound Control) for bidirectional communication with Bitfocus Companion.
+DeckPilot uses OSC (Open Sound Control) for bidirectional communication with Bitfocus Companion.
 This allows you to trigger take name updates from Stream Deck buttons and receive feedback about current take names.

 ## Port Configuration